ifoxfoot/fqacalc/README.md

 Cover-Weighted Functions come in two flavors: those that allow duplicate entries and those that don’t.
-Not allowing duplicate species observations work best for calculating plot-level metrics, where each species is counted once along with its total cover value.
+Not allowing duplicate species observations works best for calculating plot-level metrics, where each species is counted once along with its total cover value.
 Allowing duplicates work best for transect-level metrics, where repeated plots along a transect may contain the same species.
 As a note, if